fluffy/ietf/rtcweb-sdp/rid/draft-mmusic-rtp-format-identifier.md

 ## New SDP Media-Level attribute

 This document defines "rid" as SDP media-level attribute.
 This attribute must be registered by IANA under "Session Description Protocol (SDP) Parameters" under "att-field (media level only)".

 The "rid" attribute is used to identify characteristics of RTP stream with in a RTP Session.
 Its format is defined in Section XXXX.

 ## Registry for RID-Level Attributes

-   This specification creates a new IANA registry named "att-field (rid level)" within the SDP parameters registry.  rid-level attributes MUST be registered with IANA and documented under the same rules as for SDP session-level and media-level attributes as specified in [RFC4566].
+This specification creates a new IANA registry named "att-field (rid level)" within the SDP parameters registry.
+The rid-level attributes MUST be registered with IANA and documented under the same rules as for SDP session-level and media-level attributes as specified in [RFC4566].

 New attribute registrations are accepted according to the "Specification Required" policy of [RFC5226], provided that the specification includes the following information:

    o  contact name, email address, and telephone number